edcoffin/vm-project/readme.md

-# A Comparison of JIT Compiler Overhead during Run-time
+# A Comparison of API-based JIT Compiler Overhead during Run-time

 ## Building project
 The project has the following dependencies: